RichardElversoe/UIS/README.md

   less repetition.

   🗂️ Self-documenting structure
   Thanks to its readable syntax and strict component-property-condition model, UIS code naturally documents itself.
-You can understand what a file does just by reading it.
+You can mostly understand what a file does just by reading it.

   🔁 Clear frontend–backend separation
   UIS makes collaboration smoother by clearly dividing UI/UX responsibilities from backend logic.
 Frontend developers can focus on the